Japan clarifies it did not talk about corruption in context of AIIB

-GARMISCH-PARTENKIRCHEN, Germany Japanese Prime Minister Shinzo Abe did not refer to corruption in the context of the new Chinese-led Asian investment bank but the issue of corruption was discussed by Group of Seven (G7) leaders in a general sense, his spokesman clarified on Monday.
+GARMISCH-PARTENKIRCHEN, Germany, June 8 Japanese Prime Minister Shinzo Abe did not refer to corruption in the context of the new Chinese-led Asian investment bank but the issue of corruption was discussed by Group of Seven (G7) leaders in a general sense, his spokesman clarified on Monday.

 A total of 57 countries, including G7 members Britain, Germany and France, have joined the Asian Infrastructure Investment Bank (AIIB) as founding members.